dlin-me/snappy/README.md

 --------------
 * MAMP user couldl have problem using wkhtmltopdf.
 Please solve the problem [here](http://oneqonea.blogspot.in/2012/04/why-does-wkhtmltopdf-work-via-terminal.html)
 * Mac OSX requires its own wkhtmltopdf binnary.
 You can download it [here](https://code.google.com/p/wkhtmltopdf/downloads/list).
+* On your *nix server, you might need to install a library (sudo apt-get install libxrender1)